markstringer-dti/markstringer-dti.github.io/dti.md

 OK, I'm mixing metaphors.
 Let's stick with the man behind a tree for a moment.
-Most of those things that the man who jumps out from behind a tree will bring up are "non-functional requirements."
+Most of those things that the man who jumps out from behind a tree will bring up are called "non-functional requirements."
 These are requirements that the software needs to meet but which aren't strictly about the thing that it does.
 The software needs to be accessible to users with visual impairments.
 The software needs to be secure.
 The